AIreporting/21/Detect Fraud with AI, The Future of Scam Prevention with RSF AI Tools.md

 ## AI vs. Traditional Fraud Detection Methods

-To understand the significance of detecting fraud with AI, it’s essential to compare AI-based fraud detection with traditional methods.
+To understand the significance of detecting fraud with AI, itâ€™s essential to compare AI-based fraud detection with traditional methods.

 |**Feature**       | **Traditional Methods**                  | **AI-Powered Detection (RSF)**                |
 |------------------|------------------------------------------|-----------------------------------------------|